Ralph Camroux Morris: Biography

 Ralph was born in Attikan estate in the Biligirirangan Hills, the son of Mabel Camroux and Randolph Hayton Morris.
 Morris Sr. was the son of an Perthshire church rector who left home at the age of 18 to work on a ship.
 He landed in India in 1877 at a time of famine and worked at various estates before starting the first coffee plantation in the Biligirirangans, an area he identified while out hunting.
 Morris Sr. was a friend of G. P. Sanderson.
 Ralph was sent to study in England at Blue Coat School and at Blundell's in Devon before returning to join his father at the estate.
 In 1895, his father was gored by a wounded gaur while out hunting.
 He was taken to Mysore and survived but died in 1918 from pneumonia in the one lung that remained.
 Ralph became a member of the Bombay Natural History Society in 1919, the same year in which he married Heather, daughter of another BNHS member Angus M. Kinloch, who lived in Kotagiri in the Nilgiris.
 In 1935, Ralph joined the Vernay-Hopwood expedition, sponsored by Arthur S. Vernay, to the Upper Chindwin of Burma.
 Another expedition was made into the Malay jungles in the same year in search of the Javan Rhinoceros.
-He was a President of the United Planters' Association of South India (UPASI) for one and half years in 1937-38 before joining as a volunteer officer in the war (Indian Army Reserve of Officers).
+He was a President of the United Planters' Association of Southern India (UPASI) for one and half years in 1937-38 before joining as a volunteer officer in the war (Indian Army Reserve of Officers).
 He served in the Middle East and North Africa, seeing action at the Siege of Tobruk.
 He returned after the war to work at his estate and extended it to Honnametti.
 After Independence, he represented the South Indian Europeans in the Legislative Assembly.
 In 1955 he sold off his estate to the Birla family and settled in the UK.